cloudmesh-community/fa18-516-21/project-paper/report.md

 Cloudmesh App is divided in two parts

-* Client App

-Client app can be distributed to users.
+* *Client App*: Client app can be distributed to users.
 This app will provide a simple interface to user using which user can execute all commands provided by cm4.
 Client app will communicate with GraphQL server and based on input from user server will execute commands.

-* GraphQL server

-This GraphQL server will be running on one cloud instance to which all client apps can connect.
+* *GraphQL server*: This GraphQL server will be running on one cloud instance to which all client apps can connect.

 ## Architecture